Police: 3 dead, 2 wounded in early morning shooting at Kansas City bar | Law-Order

 Three people were killed and two others wounded — including one critically — in a shooting at a Kansas City bar early Sunday, police said.

-Multiple officers responded to the shooting at Klymax Lounge that was reported just before the bar's 1:30 a.m. closing time to find multiple victims and immediately began providing medical aid, Kansas City police said in an email.
+Multiple officers responded to the shooting at Klymax Lounge that was reported just before the bar's 1:30 am closing time.
+They found multiple victims and immediately began providing medical aid, Kansas City police said in an email.

-Police said two of the victims died at the scene — one was found inside the bar and the other was outside the building.
+Police said two of the victims died at the scene — one was found inside the bar and the other was outside the building in Kansas City, Missouri.
 A third victim died at the hospital.
 Details about the circumstances that led to the shooting were not immediately available, and it wasn't immediately clear where the victims were when they were shot.

 The bar featured a performance by a local rap artist Saturday night who performs under the name "Nutty Still Gassin."
 He posted a live video from the club earlier in the night before the shooting happened on his Facebook page.
-No one answered the phone at the bar Sunday morning two hours before it was scheduled to open.
+No one answered the phone at the bar Sunday after it was scheduled to open.

-Homicide detectives and crime scene investigators were at the scene early Sunday, gathering evidence and talking to potential witnesses, police said.
+Homicide detectives and crime scene investigators were at the scene Sunday morning, gathering evidence and talking to potential witnesses, police said.

+Honystye Chancellor told the Kansas City Star that her stepfather, 41-year-old Jason McConnell, was killed in the shooting while working security at the door of the bar.
+After she rushed to the bar, Chancellor said, people in the crowd told her that the rapper had finished performing and was just leaving when the shooting happened.

+Chancellor said McConnell was well known at the club because he was friendly and could talk to anyone.
+He also worked at a diner and managed a wireless communications store in the area, according to Chancellor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)